First-Order Phase Transition by XY Model of Particle Dynamics: Abstract

 \section{Abstract}

-A gas-liquid type of first-order phase transition is reported by the particle dynamics based on the XY model of magnetic systems.
-In the model each coordinate of particle is a compact variable on a radius-$R$ circle, and appears as the angle-variable of the magnetic model.
-It is clarified that the phase transition in the model, in contrast to the 1d magnetic systems, is due to the different appearance of radius $R$ (volume $V$) in the particle dynamics interpretation of the magnetic model.
+A gas-liquid type of phase transition is found based on the particle dynamics on radius-$R$ circle in which the coordinate appears as the angle-variable of 1D XY-model.
+Due to the specific appearance of compact-space radius (volume) in the present interpretation of XY-model, the ground-state develops a minimum at some critical radius, leading to the \textit{multi-valued} Gibbs energy similar to systems with first-order phase transition.

 { Keywords: classical spin models, liquid-vapor transitions } \\ { PACS No.: 75.10.Hk, 64.70.F- }